dhis2/training-docs/content/tracker_config/tg_userroles.md

 ![](Images/userroles/image3.png)

-Switch back to “email invitation to create account.”
+Switch back to “email invitation to create an account.”

 When you have filled in all the details, select “Create user” to send the invitation to the person’s email.